Majorana bound states in encapsulated bilayer graphene

-In this work we present a {third kind of} approach to MBS in graphene that does not rely on the QH effect or electron-electron interactions.
+In this work we present a {third kind of} approach to MBSs in graphene that does not rely on the QH effect or electron-electron interactions.
 Instead, it exploits the strong spin-orbit coupling (SOC) induced onto a Bernal-stacked graphene bilayer when it is encapsulated in a semiconducting transition metal dichalcogenide (TMDC) such as WSe${}_2$, see Fig. \ref{fig:1}(top).
 The SOC gaps the bulk of the bilayer\cite{Avsar:NC14,Wang:NC15,Yang:2M16,Wang:PRX16,Yang:2M16,Island:N19,Sierra:NN21}, and is thought to be responsible for anomalies observed in different graphene-based Josephson junctions\cite{Wakamura:PRL20,Rout:PC}.
 In the bilayer, the induced SOC produces Kramers pairs of counterpropagating topologically fragile edge states at the boundaries, {see red and blue lines} in Fig. \ref{fig:2}(a,b).
-We show that some of these edge states can {develop spinless helical 1D modes under small Zeeman fields.
-The development of helicity depends on edge crystallographic orientation, and is optimal for armchair edges.
-A helical edge can be gapped into a p-wave superconductor by side-contacting it to} an s-wave superconductor.
-MBSs then arise at the corners of the sample, see Fig. \ref{fig:1}, at a Zeeman field comparable to the induced superconducting gap, as in Majorana nanowires.
+We show that some of these boundaries can develop spinless helical 1D modes under small Zeeman fields. {We use here the term spinless helicity, as is conventional, to denote the existence of an odd number of pairs of non-degenerate counterpropagating modes at a given energy and edge, whose spin depends on the direction of propagation.
+The development of spinless helicity} depends on edge crystallographic orientation. {It is optimal for armchair edges and is absent for zigzag edges}.
+A spinless helical edge can be gapped into a p-wave superconductor by side-contacting it to an s-wave superconductor~\cite{Fu:PRL08}.
+MBSs then arise at the corners of the sample (see Fig. \ref{fig:1}) above a Zeeman field comparable to the induced superconducting gap, as in Majorana nanowires.
 Despite their dependence on the crystallographic orientation of the edges, we show that MBSs are resilient to a certain amount of contact disorder and misalignment, and exhibit the expected $4\pi$-periodic topological Josephson effect \cite{Kwon:EPJB03,Fu:PRB09}.
 Our analysis also reveals the appearance of an intriguing regime with pairs of near-zero modes at each corner, analogous to the approximate BDI-class MBSs of narrow multimode nanowires\cite{Tewari:PRL12,Wakatsuki:PRB14}, that occupies a large portion of parameter space around charge neutrality.